Kiyoshi-23/BD-Custom-CSS/README.md

 # BD-Custom-CSS
-Some of the custom CSS snippets that I have created that can be implemented in the `Custom-CSS` tab in betterdiscord.
+Some of the custom CSS snippets that I have created that can be implemented in the `Custom CSS` tab in betterdiscord.